wirginiavoolf/physical-computing/final/readme.md

 #### -An original elegiac verse composed for the project

 These components are installed within a found box (visual elements of which are referenced in the poem's text).

+## Composition

+#### In writing this poem, I have used short lines, no more than 16 characters each, so that they can fit on the narrow LCD screen.

 ![Facts About Distance](facts.jpg)